jarekbryk/compbioftw/README.md

 #### Other stuff

 - [Choose an open source license](https://choosealicense.com): great source to figure out in plain English what license to use for your open source project.
-- Gina Reynolds' [ggplot flipbook concept](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html#1), where each element and layer of the ggplot plot is revealed step-by-step.

 ### Some teaching ideology, with emphasis on R